DavidPeicho/davidpeicho.github.io/content/routes/index.md

 I am David, a Research Scientist within the Visualization Team at [Siemens Healthineers](https://www.siemens-healthineers.com/).

-My current position consists of pushing 3D Medical Visualization capabilities in the Web, mostly using WebGL.
-Our goal is to achieve Real-Time or close to Real-Time medical visualization.
+My current job consists of pushing 3D Medical Visualization capabilities in the Web, mostly using WebGL.
+My goal is to achieve **real-time** or close to **real-time** medical visualization.

-My main field of interests in Computer Science are:
+My main field of interests in computer science are:
 * **Computer Graphics**
 * **Game Development**
 * **C++** and **JavaScript** programming in general!

-I graduated from [EPITA (Ecole des Ingénieurs en Intelligence Informatique)](https://www.epita.fr/en) in 2019, where I obtained a Master's degree in Computer Science, speciality Artificial Intelligence.
+I graduated from [EPITA (Ecole des Ingénieurs en Intelligence Informatique)](https://www.epita.fr/en) in 2019, where I obtained a Master's degree in Computer Science, and specialized in Artificial Intelligence.

 ## Open-Source contributions